nalej/docs/applications/applications-1.md

 }
 ```

 This is the descriptor of a WordPress server with an associated MySQL database.
-Your should look similar, depending on the services you want to deploy.
+Yours should look similar, depending on the services you want to deploy.

 ### Adding the application to the system